Skylighter

 Strontium Nitrate Steel Sparklers

-Strontium nitrate (CH5543)200 grams
+Strontium nitrate (CH5543) 200 grams

-Sparkler-grade (or any other) steel powder (CH8300)120 grams
+Sparkler-grade (or any other) steel powder (CH8300) 120 grams

-Aluminum, bright flake, -325 mesh (CH0174)32 grams
+Aluminum, bright flake, -325 mesh (CH0174 or CH0178) 32 grams

-Airfloat Charcoal (CH8068)2 grams
+Airfloat Charcoal (CH8068) 2 grams

-Boric Acid (CH8042)6 grams
+Boric Acid (CH8042) 6 grams

-Dextrin (CH8107)40 grams
+Dextrin (CH8107) 40 grams

 +90 ml 25% aqueous ethanol (alcohol) solution